 Most employees took the changes to heart.
 Ezra Clay, a quality assurance supervisor, says, “I felt if I wanted the workplace to be better, I had to be part of the effort.”

-We listened to employees’ responses in opinion surveys.
+We listened to employees’ responses in employee engagement surveys.
 They clearly wanted meaningful and frequent interaction with supervisors through coaching sessions.

 We used the quarterly management forums to teach and model coaching and feedback skills.
 We told employees that they should expect to spend time each quarter with their managers, and we set a no-meeting zone on Friday afternoons to accommodate coaching.
 Few find it an easy task.
 As Dick Hastings, our quality assurance manager, says, “Coaching is a personal struggle in that there is no playbook.”